RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/third-party-integrations/braze.md

 # Subscription Status Attribute

-Whenever RevenueCat sends an event to Braze, we'll update the `rc_subscription_status` user attribtue with any applicable changes, using one of the following values:
+Whenever RevenueCat sends an event to Braze, we'll update the `rc_subscription_status` user attribute with any applicable changes, using one of the following values:

 | Status              | Description                                                                                                                        |
 | :------------------ | :--------------------------------------------------------------------------------------------------------------------------------- |